-With over 1.5 million users – out of which 83% are Fortune 500 companies – Visualping is the world’s top website change detection and monitoring tool.
+With over 1.5 million users – including 85% of the Fortune 500 – Visualping is the world’s top website change detection and monitoring tool.

 Visualping’s user interface is smooth and minimalist, making it easy to use.
 Folks less familiar with online tech tools will have a substantially easier time with Visualping than most other monitoring tools.

 To use Visualping to monitor website changes, you don’t have to click a slew of buttons on the homepage to find the registration portal, and then several more to actually set up the monitor.

 Just paste the URL of the page you want to monitor into the search bar on Visualping’s homepage.
 Click “Go”, and you’re well on your way there.